 History of Idaho Guernsey Raw Milk Dairy

-It is a family affair – with Paul and Debra, and our adult and young kids all pitching in day in and day out to achieve the mission!
+We are a family business.
+Paul, Debra, the adult and young kids all pitch in, day in and day out, to achieve the mission!

-The mission of Pleasant Meadow Creamery is to glorify and honor the God of the bible by being faithful and diligent stewards of His resources in order to produce amazing dairy products for our local community including three counties – Bonner, Kootenai, and Boundary.
-We will continually strive to produce great milk, great cows, healthy organic fields, and well-paying rewarding work for body, soul, and spirit.
+The mission of Pleasant Meadow Creamery is to glorify and honor the God of the bible.
+We work to be faithful and diligent stewards of His resources in order to produce amazing dairy products for our local community including three counties – Bonner, Kootenai, and Boundary.
+We continually strive to produce great milk, great cows, healthy organic fields, and well-paying rewarding work for body, soul, and spirit.

 Pleasant Meadow Creamery is an Idaho Guernsey raw milk dairy committed to providing you with wholesome 100% grass-fed, non-GMO based raw Guernsey A2A2 cow milk as God intended milk to be.

 For Guernsey cows to produce the most wholesome, healthy, and great-tasting milk, their diet is very important.

 The cows are out on irrigated pasture, eating fresh grass and clover, for six months every year.
 They have fresh grass, shade under trees, fresh air, and plenty of fresh water and exercise.
 These cows live a bucolic life like you would imagine a small family dairy should be.
 These are not “factory cows” (though we think there is a certain place for large dairies within the greater ecosystem).